sifrr/sifrr/packages/browser/sifrr-route/README.md

 # sifrr-route

-History API based Routing library for sifrr in browser.
+History API based Routing library for building One Page Applications with sifrr.